ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

         **Quality Wiring Harness**

         As an ISO 9001 approved manufacturer we produce wiring harnesses to the highest quality and carry out a full electrical test on every product before despatch.
 Our harness team are trained to IPC A-620 standards and understand the importance of reliability.
+All our harnesses are built against customer drawing, and our skilled and quality conscious team are fully trained and technically well experienced harness builders.
+Every loom is made to perfection and turned around on an efficient 3-6 weeks.
   - type: column
     column:
       title: ""